redhat-developer/devspaces-images/devspaces-traefik/docs/content/https/tls.md

 ### Strict SNI Checking

-With strict SNI checking enabled, Traefik won't allow connections from clients that do not specify a server_name extension or don't match any certificate configured on the tlsOption.
+With strict SNI checking enabled, Traefik won't allow connections from clients that do not specify a server_name extension or don't match any of the configured certificates.
+The default certificate is irrelevant on that matter.

 ```yaml tab="File (YAML)"
 # Dynamic configuration